George Warde Norman: Other interests

 Norman was for many years a governor of Guy's Hospital, and the last surviving original member of the Political Economy Club, founded in 1821.
 In politics he was a liberal, and an advocate of free trade; in 1835 he was asked to stand for election to Parliament for the City of London, and later to contest West Kent, but declined.
 He took an interest in matters connected with the Poor Law administration.

 Norman was also a cricketer who played as an amateur between 1827 and 1838.
-He probably played cricket at school and made his first-class cricket debut in 1832.
-He appeared in nine first-class matches, three for Kent sides and six for the Gentlemen of Kent.
+He probably played at school and made his debut in 1832.
+He appeared in nine matches, three for Kent and six for the Gentlemen of Kent.
 He scored a total of 81 runs with a highest score of 37 not out.
 He was one of the founders of Prince's Plain Club which played on Bromley Common and retained his association with the club after it moved to Chislehurst and became the West Kent Cricket Club, serving as the club's president from 1832 until his death in 1882 and authoring a history of the club.
 Norman's brother, Henry Norman also played for Kent and the Gentlemen of Kent, as did his son Frederick Norman.
-Another son, Philip Norman played a single match for the Gentlemen of Kent and other members of his family played cricket, including a grandson, Maurice Bonham-Carter, who played a single match for Kent in the early 20th century.
+Another son, Philip Norman played a single match for the Gentlemen of Kent and other members of his family played, including a grandson, Maurice Bonham-Carter, who played a single match for Kent in the early 20th century.